 Real world benchmarks

-To get a good picture of the performance of SSDs in practice, we run several so-called real world benchmarks, tests that are based on the disk use of real applications.
+To get a good idea of the performance of SSDs that you can expect in practice, we run several real world benchmarks, tests that are based on the disk usage of real applications.

 First of all, the storage test of PCMark8.
 This benchmark uses so-called traces of Adobe Photoshop, Adobe Illustrator, Adobe Indesign, Adobe After Effects, Microsoft Word, Microsoft Excel, Microsoft PowerPoint, World of Warcraft and Battlefield 3.
-Scores of all individual tests can be found on the next page.
+The individual scores of all tests can be found on the next page.

-In the graphs below you will first find the bandwidth score, which is the average read and write throughput rate, measured over all the different test items.
+In the graphs below the first thing you see is the bandwidth score, which is the average read- and write speed, measured over all the different parts of the test.
 Traces are played back in real time, including idle time during the original recording of disk use.
-The total score is based on the geometric mean time it takes to run all tests, including that idle time.
-That is why with the standard score the results of all modern SSDs are very close to each other.
+The total score is based on the geometric mean time it takes to run all tests, including the aforementioned idle time.
+This is why the results of all modern SSDs are very close to each other with the standard scores.

 - PCMark 8 Bandwidth